Working paper · exploratory v1

 - 02

-Four theorems: existence/uniqueness of fixed point under contraction; saddle-node bifurcation in physiological stress; spectral contraction of the effective coupling matrix by meta-awareness; identifiability from a single persistently exciting trajectory.
+Four model-level theorems: existence/uniqueness of a fixed point under contraction; saddle-node bifurcation in physiological stress; spectral contraction of effective coupling by meta-awareness; identifiability from a persistently exciting trajectory.

 - 03

-A computational test suite confirming each theorem on a canonical 6-node graph and a 120-node small-world ensemble (n = 60 seeds).
+A simulation suite checking each theorem on a canonical 6-node graph and a 120-node small-world ensemble (n = 60 seeds).

 - 04

-Three pre-registered, falsifiable predictions linking bodily state, attention deployment, and recovery from emotional perturbation.
+Three falsifiable empirical predictions linking bodily state, attention deployment, and recovery from emotional perturbation.

 Empirical results